Efficient Deep Learning with Decorrelated Backpropagation: Discussion

-An important consideration here is scaling the updates according to layer size.
-Note that Eq.~\ref{eq:decorrule} ignores the layer size in the normalisation, which implies that decorrelation updates have a larger impact in larger layers whereas whitening induced by $\kappa > 0$ has a smaller impact in larger layers.
-In simulation work, we observe that such normalisation ensures that the impact of decorrelation updates is comparable for different layer sizes.
-However, in our empirical work using very deep neural networks, we find that ignoring this normalisation actually improves performance.
+Another important consideration is normalizing the decorrelation update magnitude according to layer size.
+Note that Eq.~\ref{eq:decorrule} ignores the layer size in the normalization, which implies that decorrelation updates have a larger impact in larger layers whereas whitening induced by $\kappa > 0$ has a smaller impact in larger layers.
+In simulation work, we observe that such normalization ensures that the impact of decorrelation updates is comparable for different layer sizes.
+However, in our empirical work using very deep neural networks, we find that disregarding this normalization actually improves performance.
 There are different reasons why this may be the case.
-First, the resulting stronger decorrelation in deep large layers when ignoring normalisation may have a beneficial impact since deeper layers are more strongly affected by multiple preceding nonlinearities.
+First, the resulting stronger decorrelation in deep large layers when ignoring normalization may have a beneficial impact since deeper layers are more strongly affected by multiple preceding nonlinearities.
 Second, the decorrelation loss that is minimized by Eq.~\ref{eq:decorrule} may not be the optimal metric to ensure fastest convergence.
-That is, there may be a discrepancy between the decorrelation gradient direction and the optimal gradient direction to align the inputs.
+That is, there may be an as yet unidentified discrepancy between the decorrelation gradient direction and the optimal gradient direction to align the inputs.

+It should be mentioned that network-wide decorrelation comes with a number of additional advantages, which we did not further explore here.
+As shown in~\citep{Ahmad2022}, decorrelated layer inputs allow for extremely efficient computation of a optimal linear mapping between arbitrary network layers.
+That is, when inputs are decorrelated, the matrix that needs to be inverted to compute that ordinary least squares solution becomes diagonal, reducing the inversion from $\mathcal{O}(d^3)$ to $\mathcal{O}(d)$ with $d$ the number of inputs.
+This property allows for filter visualization in deep networks with applications in explainable AI~\citep{Rudin2019,Ras2022} as well as for network compression at virtually no computational overhead, which may further decrease carbon consumption at inference time~\citep{Wange}.

+Intriguingly, input decorrelation and whitening have also been shown to be a feature of neural processing~\citep{Franke2017-vo,Bell1997-qz,Pitkow2012-wz, Segal2015-gq,Dodds2019-nq,Graham2006-qk,King2013-gz}.
+The work presented here suggests that decorrelation may be an important factor when considering synaptic plasticity mechanisms, warranting further investigation.